 ‘But how will we know when we are nearly home?’ reflecting on changing notions of place around the closure of Didcot power station, at the UCA Conference

 ‘And where do we go from here?’ the UCA Research Conference, I was part of the steering group organising the conference, this involved selecting papers, and inviting the key note speaker, Jane Rendell.

 ‘Towards a Progressive Arts Education’ at The British Library.
 For this conference I presented a summery of my findings from the RAS project.

-The UCA student conference, ‘The Post-Completion Life of Buildings
+The UCA student conference, my paper was titled, ‘The Post-Completion Life of Buildings’

 Acting Stage 2 Coordinator, BA Painting, Wimbledon College of Arts